How do I learn Vipassana?

 From Downtown Dallas Bus/Rail Stations:

 The Greyhound and Amtrack stations are located in downtown Dallas.
-There are a couple of options for traveling from downtown Dallas to the center.
+There are several options for traveling from downtown Dallas to the center.

-You can take the Dallas Area Rapid Transit (DART) light rail and bus services to get from the bus / rail stations to the airports to catch the shuttle.
-Go to www.Dart.org* or call 1-214-979-1111 for routes and schedules.
-Remember: You MUST INFORM REGISTRATION if you plan to take the shuttle.
+Remember: You MUST INFORM REGISTRaTION if you plan to take the shuttle.
 Please see the Airport Shuttle section for information about the shuttle.

 Take a taxi

 There are many taxi services in Dallas.
 Cathy LaBombard of Freedom Taxi at 1-214-244-5434 has served the center for several years, and can provide taxi service at the meter rate (approximately $110).